Economic recovery slow to take root for some in UK

 "The recovery is very unlikely to just unfold smoothly from here, and I think there could be a few hairy quarters," Wood said.
 "Underneath that, though, it is a picture of monetary policy gaining traction, confidence returning, and the UK moving from clearly unsustainable growth onto a firmer footing."

-The Bank of England's new governor, Mark Carney, is expected to announce in early August a plan to provide consumers and businesses with a clearer steer on how long British interest rates are likely to remain at their record low of 0.5 percent, a change he hopes will encourage more spending in the short term.
+The Bank's new governor, Mark Carney, is expected to announce in early August a plan to provide consumers and businesses with a clearer steer on how long British interest rates are likely to remain at their record low of 0.5 percent, a change he hopes will encourage more spending in the short term.

 It is perhaps no surprise that it is the builders in Hucknall who are feeling upbeat.
 Osborne has courted controversy with a plan to provide government guarantees for up to 130 billion pounds of higher-risk mortgages over three years.